 The self employed professional is a bit of a maverick, a lone wolf in the professional world.
 The self employed professional scours the ‘Net to find their own jobs, toils alone to complete work at home projects and relies upon themselves only in all matters of insurance and personal retirement.
 And the self employed professional, at all times, should be trying to sell themselves.
 With a few marketing tips, anyone can learn how to present their best professional side.

 Putting self employment on a resume.
 Many self employed (or would-be self employed) professionals struggle with the seemingly simple act of crafting a resume.
-Learn how to write a self employment resume that showcases skills, talent and any related work experience.
+Learn how to write a self employment resume that showcases skills, talent and any related work experience it with the .
 Keep the resume simple but informative, professional but approachable and always, always present everything in the best possible light.

 Creating an online portfolio.
 Creating a personal, professional Web site which features a portfolio of online links is a strong self-selling tool.
 Having a reference point for all potential clients and employers is essential in self employed marketing, but the personal Web site is only the tip of the iceberg in online marketing.